electron/llm/README.md

   - `responseJSONSchema`: Optional JSON schema to format the response as structured data
   - `signal`: Optional AbortSignal to cancel the request
   - `timeout`: Optional timeout in milliseconds (defaults to 20000ms)
+  - `requestUUID`: Optional UUID to cancel the model loading using
 - Returns: A promise that resolves to an async iterator of response chunks

+#### `abortRequest(requestUUID: string): Promise<void>`

+Allows the abortion of a currently running model load or prompting request.
+To use this API, make sure to pass in `requestUUID` to your requests.

 # Testing